This post has two parts:

 Referrals at Startups

-The easiest way to approach a startup is by reaching out directly to the people posting job openings on LinkedIn or Twitter.
-Another common route is through contracted recruiters, who might contact you via LinkedIn or post generic listings that often turn out to be for seed or stealth startups.
+The most effective way to connect with startups is by directly messaging people who post job openings on LinkedIn or Twitter.
+You can also work with contracted recruiters, who either reach out through LinkedIn or post general job listings—many of which turn out to be for seed-stage or stealth startups.

 Offers and Work Policies at Startups